The Theater

 When Barney Zeitz set out to build “a palace for the people” in 1923, he utilized the finest materials of the time.
 Thankfully, much of this original glory remains today, thanks to preservation and restoration.

-The interior of the Zeiterion, as we know it today, was revealed in December 1981.
+The interior of the Zeiterion, as we know it today, was revealed in September 1982.
 The building had just been saved from a wrecking ball by the Waterfront Historic Area League (WHALE), and ownership was transferred to The City of New Bedford.
-The non-profit Zeiterion Theatre, Inc. was created to bring its stage to life and to maintain and care for the property, which is still the arrangement today.
+In 1983, the non-profit Zeiterion Theatre, Inc. was created to bring its stage to life and to maintain and care for the property, which is still the arrangement today.

 Beyond the lobby’s Italian marble walls awaits an impressive auditorium that regularly receives “oohs” and “aahs” from audiences.
 The interior is Infused with historical charm, as the details have been either maintained or honored.
 For example, once ivory and old rose, the color scheme is now gold and rose, with replicated silk tapestry panels.